prody/ProDy-website/tutorials/signdy_tutorial/data.rst

 extraction of PDB IDs from the Pfam or CATH database, or input of a pre-defined list.

 We demonstrate the Dali method here.
-The Pfam and CATH methods are still under development and the function :func:`blastPDB` is described in the `Structure Analysis Tutorial`_.
+The Pfam and CATH methods are still under development and the function :func:`.blastPDB` is described in the `Structure Analysis Tutorial`_.

 We apply these methods to the type-I periplasmic binding protein domains, a group of protein structures originally found in bacteria for transport of solutes